gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 const slug = require(`slug`)
 const slash = require(`slash`)

-// Implement the Gatsby API “createPages”.
+// Implement the Gatsby API "createPages".
 This is
 // called after the Gatsby bootstrap is finished so you have
 // access to any information necessary to programmatically
 // create pages.
 exports.createPages = async ({ graphql, actions, reporter }) => {
   const { createPage } = actions

-  // The “graphql” function allows us to run arbitrary
+  // The "graphql" function allows us to run arbitrary
   // queries against this Gatsbygram's graphql schema.
 Think of
   // it like Gatsbygram has a built-in database constructed
   // from static data that you can run queries against.
   //
   // Post is a data node type derived from data/posts.json
-  // which is created when scraping Instagram. “allPostsJson”
+  // which is created when scraping Instagram. "allPostsJson"
   // is a "connection" (a GraphQL convention for accessing
   // a list of nodes) gives us an easy way to query all
   // Post nodes.